mjpritchard/test-decap-help/content/docs/uncategorized/mobaxterm.md

 title: MobaXterm (Windows terminal client)
 ---

-Windows users are strongly recommended to connect to JASMIN using the freely available program MobaXterm.
+Windows users are recommended to try the 3rd party application MobaXterm for connecting to JASMIN from Windows.
+Please note its licence conditions for ongoing use, however.

 ## Versions of MobaXterm